 |Sire De Grugy||Gary Moore||2014||2013, 2014|

 High Class Winners for a High Class Race

 The presence of Champion Chase contenders who line up at Sandown every year suggests that it takes a high class performer to win this 1m7½f race.
 That is borne out by several trends including the fact that every previous winner was sent off at odds of 9/1 or shorter.
 I’m So Lucky was the latest of three 9/1 winners back in 2010.
-His win was one of just two from 2007 to 2019 which did not come from a horse in the top three of the betting.
+His win was one of just three from 2007 to 2022 which did not come from a horse in the top three of the betting.

 The mighty and much-loved Sprinter Sacre became one of just two 10-year-olds to win the Celebration Chase following Cenkos’ second win in 2004.
 Eight-year-olds edge it compared to other age groups with punters generally well served by supporting horses aged between seven and nine (Sanctuaire and Well Chief are the only six-year-old winners).